VinnDev/adaptive-ui/README.md

 ## Styling

-Internally, adaptive-ui uses [Mantine](https://mantine.dev/) components.
-You can override the default styling by passing your own theme in the `MantineProvider`.
+Internally, adaptive-ui uses [Mantine](https://mantine.dev/) components and css variables.
+You can override the default styling by passing your own via the `MantineProvider` component.